Tuesday, May 30, 2023

 Tips to Sleep Well During Chemotherapy

 Apart from the stress and anxiety that cancer causes, the side effects can also affect the sleep of a patient.
-Studies have shown that 30 to 50 percent of cancer patients struggle with their sleep when undergoing cancer treatment.
+Studies have shown that 30 to 50 per cent of cancer patients struggle with their sleep when undergoing cancer treatment.
 No sleep is one of the most common side effects of cancer treatment.
 It is almost always seen in people going through chemotherapy.
-There are more than a 100 types of chemotherapy and each of them have their own unique side effects.
+There are more than 100 types of chemotherapy and each of them has its unique side effects.

 Necessity of sleep

-There are a number of different treatments that aid in curing cancer, but for the treatments to work efficiently, sleep is one of the key factors.
+Several different treatments aid in curing cancer, but for the treatments to work efficiently, sleep is one of the key factors.
 Studies have shown that sleep accelerates the healing process amongst cancer patients.
 Sleeping in a dark setting has also proven to increase the melatonin, lymphocytes and white blood cell levels which are essential components in preventing skin cancer and strengthening the immunity system.

 Tips to improve sleep during chemotherapy